vividos/RetroFantasyRolePlayingGame/DevelopmentLog.md

 ﻿# Development Log

+## 2021-01-03 Day 9: Some refactoring

+After a december full of updating and releasing other projects, I returned to the RPG project.
+I did a bit of refactoring and moved tile info to the `GameData` class, as it's data that will be changed often during development.
+In the future this may even go into a JSON file loaded at startup, for easier editing.
+I also started a [player reference document](PlayerReference.md) that describes the non-fiction part of the game to the player, like user interface, controls, etc.

+Next up will be selection of tiles and objects in the map, as it's a major stepping stone for the user to interact with the world, through the action buttons (look, get, talk, use, attack, etc.).
+Also virtual game pad support for Android is on my list.

 ## 2020-11-28 Day 8: Map view

 The map view shows all tiles of a tile based map.
 The Ultima games show a